euranova/code_retreat/README.md

   * install the necessary dependencies,
   * build and
   * run the tests.
-* Scripts should be provided to build and test in a consistent and predictable, so that it's easy for users to switch to another language location.
+* Scripts should be provided to build and test in a consistent and predictable way, so that it's easy for users to switch to another language location.
 These scripts are also expected by the TCR scripts.
 The scripts provided should be:
   * `./scripts/test`
   * `./scripts/build`